Is Harlem Safe?

 Central Harlem: Central Harlem has seen major gentrification, particularly along Frederick Douglass Boulevard, which has resulted in a wide range of new businesses and improved safety.

-Hamilton Heights: The Hamilton Heights area is located between 135th and 155th streets.
+Hamilton Heights: The Hamilton Heights area is a neighborhood located in between 135th and 155th streets.
 This area has seen a revitalization as a result of the opening of new bars and restaurants as well as cultural centers that attract a wide variety of individuals.

 Morningside Heights: This neighborhood, which is home to Columbia University, has a notable police presence and provides a range of housing alternatives for both professionals and students.

-East Harlem: Often referred to as El Barrio or Spanish Harlem, this neighborhood has made progress but continues to suffer from high crime rates in comparison to other parts of Harlem.
+East Harlem: Often referred to as El Barrio or Spanish Harlem, this neighborhood has made progress over the past few years, but continues to suffer from high crime rates in comparison to other parts of Harlem.
+East Harlem is one of the most dangerous neighborhoods in Harlem due to the number of violent crimes.

-Parts of West Harlem: Even though West Harlem has its secure spots, there are other blocks, especially between 125th and 145th streets, in which the crime rates are higher.
+Parts of West Harlem: Even though West Harlem has its secure spots, there are other blocks, especially between 125th and 145th streets, in which the crime rate is higher.

 5 Pros of Living in Harlem